-The employer's pension costs paid to TPS in the period amounted to £242,807 (2017 - £222,891).
+The employer's pension costs paid to TPS in the year amounted to £255,010 (2018 - £242,807).

-A copy of the valuation report and supporting documentation is on the Teachers' Pensions website (www.teacherspensions.co.uk/news/employers/2014/06/publication-of-the-valuation-report.aspx).
+A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
-The trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The trust has set out above the information available on the scheme.
+The academy has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The academy has set out above the information available on the scheme.